Unil-SGC/julia-packaging/README.md

 - [IceFlow.jl](IceFlow.jl/): The Julia package we will create from the monolithic Julia script [iceflow.jl](material/iceflow.jl).

-- :book: The slides are available here: [material/packaging_julia.ipynb](material/packaging_julia.ipynb)
+- :book: The slides are available at [material/packaging_julia.ipynb](material/packaging_julia.ipynb) and can be run as a Jupyter notebook (+ RISE plugin for slideshow).

 # Getting started - Installing Julia and VScode